The Adventure Continues!

 - Tom Derringer in the Tunnels of Terror

 Planned volumes beyond Tom Derringer and the Electrical Empire:

-- Tom Derringer and the Sinister Statue
+- Tom Derringer and the Sinister Statue (in progress)

 - Tom Derringer and the Floating Fortress

 [Note: This is the first draft.
 The published version may differ.]

 As our train pulled into Philadelphia's Broad Street Station, Betsy Vanderhart and I sat silently in somber contemplation of our situation.

 We were returning from adventures out West, in California and the Utah Territory, but this was no joyous homecoming.
 We were rushing back to New Jersey because Betsy's father, the noted scientist Professor Aloysius Vanderhart of Rutgers University, had vanished, apparently kidnapped.

 What's more, at least a dozen other scientists and adventurers had reportedly disappeared in the first four months of 1884.
 Adventurers, of course, disappeared quite often in pursuit of their adventurers, sometimes returning unharmed after weeks or even months of silence, but there had been more of these disappearances than usual this year, and scientists did not ordinarily have any such propensity for vanishing without warning.
 We did not know for certain whether all these disappearances were related, but it did seem likely.